microsoft/ignite25-LAB548-implement-and-manage-data-loss-prevention-policies/README.md

 ---

-## 🔥BRKXXX: Implement and Manage Data Loss Prevention policies
+## 🔥LAB548: Implement and Manage Data Loss Prevention policies

 *Learn how to use Microsoft Purview DLP and Adaptive Protection to safeguard sensitive data in Copilot and AI environments.*